 Plans should set up the services and providers you need to keep you healthy.
 You must follow your health care provider’s instructions to ensure optimal results in the treatment of your condition.

-Medicare Advantage Part C SNP Beneficiaries residing in an institution – make sure your plan’s providers treat people where you live, to avoid coverage issues.
+Part C SNP Beneficiaries residing in an institution – make sure your plan’s providers treat people where you live, to avoid coverage issues.

-Get Help With Medicare Advantage Plan Types!
+How to Get Help Understanding All Medicare Advantage Plan Types

 Understanding Medicare Advantage Part C and all the supplemental plans that go with it can be a lot of information.
-MedicareFAQ is here to help you; speak with one of our agents, they commit to answering your questions.
+MedicareFAQ is here to help you; speak with one of our agents; they commit to answering your questions.

 If you need help further understanding the plan you're researching, we can assist in finding the best plan options for your healthcare needs.